-This school year is ending in a way our generation has never witnessed.
-For many parents they are ready to disconnect from the constant schedule of online schooling at home and others are anxious that their children might be falling behind, unprepared for the following school year.
+This school year is ending; for many parents they are ready to disconnect from the constant schedule of online schooling at home and others are anxious that their children might be falling behind, unprepared for the following school year.

 There are several things parents can do to help their children feel confident and equipped.
 The key is working on the 3R’s.
 With a strong foundation in math, reading and writing, a student can conquer the world.
 The following suggestions won’t take up much time or expense, but the return of this investment over the summer will pay off for decades to come!